 What is platelet lysate (PL)?

-You may have heard of platelet-rich-plasma or PRP, which is created by concentrating blood platelets from whole blood and then injecting them into areas of damaged tissue.
 Platelet lysate (PL) is similarly created by concentrating platelets from whole blood, but with additional processing, we are able to create an even more pure and concentrated growth factor serum that can be used for healing damaged tissue - this is platelet lysate.

 Platelets are normally found in your blood and involved in the healing cascade.
 They contain growth factors and help initiate clotting if you are injured.
 Platelets can be thought of as the signaling factories of the body.
 Once there is an area of damage (ie a cut), platelets adhere to that damaged area and initiate a complex cascade to help stop bleeding and begin healing the area.
-PRP is thought to work by slowly releasing growth factors over approximately one week.
+SCP is thought to work by slowly releasing growth factors over approximately one week.
 Similar to a timed-release medication, these growth factors help to promote cell signaling and in turn, improved regeneration of tissue and cell-turnover.
 Similarly, platelet lysate works like an immediate release medication.
 Through our lab processing, we are able to remove the outer coating of the platelet (lyse them) and are left with the concentrated growth factors inside.
-In our experience, while PRP can cause inflammation, PL is very anti-inflammatory and can be used more easily around nerves and delicate structures.
+In our experience, while SCP can cause inflammation, PL is very anti-inflammatory and can be used more easily around nerves and delicate structures.

-By concentrating PL, we are able to effectively treat nerve related conditions in the spine safely and effectively.
+By concentrating PL, we are able to effectively treat nerve-related conditions in the spine safely and effectively.
 Indications for platelet lysate include PL epidural injections and PL hydrodissection around peripheral nerves.
 Additionally, when platelet lysate is incorporated into stem cell procedures, research has shown that the high concentration of growth factors promotes additional stem cell proliferation.

 Who is a candidate for Platelet Lysate?